UWM-Libraries/GeoDiscovery-Utils/README.md

-# GeoDiscovery-Utils
+# GeoDiscovery Utilities

-Repo for GeoDiscovery middleware
+This repository contains middleware applications and scripts developed for the AGSL GeoDiscovery portal (currently in development).